There are about a billion possible symptoms of depression and anxiety.

 Headaches and dizziness

-Along the same lines as depression, anxiety can cause some neurological physical symptoms, like headaches and dizziness.
+Along the same lines as depression, there are some neurological physical symptoms of anxiety, like headaches and dizziness.

 The psychological distress associated with GAD involves chronic worry for most of a person’s waking hours.
 Thoughts may race down a spiral of anticipation and fear about one topic or may bounce incessantly from one issue or scenario to the next.
 This psychological experience can result, literally, in an aching head.
 When accompanied by an increased heart rate and changes in body temperature, dizziness can also occur.The Physical Symptoms of Anxiety